The Expert at the Card Table: Legacy

 Dai Vernon is credited with popularizing this influential text in the community of professional magicians.
 Well past ninety years of age, Vernon was fond of quoting from it, with page numbers, when discussing card techniques with his colleagues at the Magic Castle.
 In Expert Card Technique, Jean Hugard said of it, "... perhaps no other book in all the list of conjuring books has been so avidly read, so affectionately regarded."
 Erdnase's glossary of terms was in itself extremely influential, and has been reproduced more or less directly by numerous authors, including Hugard, and Henry Hay.

-The influence of this book is such that it has been issued in annotated form; translated into Japanese, German, Spanish, French, Italian and Russian; and issued as a series of DVDs by a professional magician, demonstrating and explaining Erdnase's techniques and methods.
+The influence of this book is such that it has been issued in annotated form; translated into Japanese, German, Spanish, French, Italian, Russian, and Korean; and issued as a series of DVDs by a professional magician, demonstrating and explaining Erdnase's techniques and methods.
 A featured show of the story of Expert of the Card Table is also performed regularly by UK magician Guy Hollingworth.

 Adaptations

 In 2008, a one-man play inspired by The Expert at the Card Table, starring Guy Hollingworth and directed by Neil Patrick Harris, was performed at the Edinburgh Fringe Festival.
-The play was successful and in subsequent years was performed in London and the United Sates.
+The play was successful and in subsequent years was performed in London and the United States.

-A film based on the life of the mysterious author, adapted by German director Hans-Joachim Brucherseifer, is currently in production.
-The magician Yann Yuro (a.k.a.
-Florian Beyer) plays the lead role of S.W.
-Erdnase.
-It is scheduled to be released in late 2022.